OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 Most developers tend to ignore CSRF vulnerability on login forms as they assume that CSRF would not be applicable on login forms because user is not authenticated at that stage.
 That assumption is false.
 CSRF vulnerability can still occur on login forms where the user is not authenticated, but the impact/risk view for it is quite different from the impact/risk view of a general CSRF vulnerability (when a user is authenticated).

-With a CSRF vulnerability on login form, an attacker can make a victim login as them and learn behavior from their searches.
+With a CSRF vulnerability on login form, an attacker can make a victim login as them and learn behavior from their searches or user can be logged in on attacker account (using CSRF), and then entering their credit card details to make a purchase.
 For more information about login CSRF and other risks, see section 3 of [this](https://seclab.stanford.edu/websec/csrf/csrf.pdf) paper.

 Login CSRF can be mitigated by creating pre-sessions (sessions before a user is authenticated) and including tokens in login form.
 You can use any of the techniques mentioned above to generate tokens.
-Pre-sessions can be transitioned to real sessions once the user is authenticated.
+Remember that pre-sessions cannot be transitioned to real sessions once the user is authenticated - the session should be destroyed and a new one should be made to avoid [session fixation attacks](http://www.acrossecurity.com/papers/session_fixation.pdf).
 This technique is described in [Robust Defenses for Cross-Site Request Forgery section 4.1](https://seclab.stanford.edu/websec/csrf/csrf.pdf).

-If sub-domains under your master domain are treated as not trusty in your threat model, it is difficult to mitigate login CSRF.
-A strict subdomain and path level referrer header (because most login pages are served on HTTPS - no stripping of referrer - and are also linked from home pages) validation (detailed in section 6.1) can be used in these cases for mitigating CSRF on login forms to an extent.
+If sub-domains under your master domain are not trusted in your threat model, it is difficult to mitigate login CSRF.
+A strict subdomain and path level referrer header validation can be used in these cases for mitigating CSRF on login forms to an extent.

-## Implementation reference example
+## Java Reference Example

 The following [JEE web filter](https://github.com/righettod/poc-csrf/blob/master/src/main/java/eu/righettod/poccsrf/filter/CSRFValidationFilter.java) provides an example reference for some of the concepts described in this cheatsheet.
 It implements the following stateless mitigations ([OWASP CSRFGuard](https://github.com/aramrami/OWASP-CSRFGuard), cover a stateful approach).